mattpopovich/mattpopovich.com/_posts/2024-11-19-moving-tautulli-from-a-mac-python-to-a-synology-nas-docker.md

     * Click "Next"
     * For permissions, I gave Read/Write access to the `docker` folder, left it at "Default" for `homes`, and "No Access" for everything else
       * This way, the `tautulli` user will only be able to access the `docker` folder (and its home directory).
+    * Click "Next" through the rest of the prompts

 Then we will need to create a folder for Tautulli.
 I'll be making mine as `/volume1/docker/tautulli`, similar to [what I did for Plex](/posts/moving-my-plex-library-from-a-mac-to-a-synology-nas/#installing-plex-via-docker-compose), but you are welcome to place it wherever you'd like.
 The `tautulli` folder will also need a `config` folder inside of it: